-Knot Project Space is thrilled to continue its Video in the Public Sphere Speaker Series with LA-based artist and writer Amanda Beech, who will deliver an artist talk and screen a selection of her works.
-The talk will also function as the reception for Beech's five-channel video exhibition Covenant Transport, Move or Die, on view from March 9th - April 6th, 2019.
+Knot Project Space continued its Video in the Public Sphere Speaker Series with LA-based artist and writer Amanda Beech, who delivered an artist talk and screened a selection of her works.
+The talk also functioned as the reception for Beech's five-channel video exhibition Covenant Transport, Move or Die, which was on view from March 9th - April 6th, 2019.

 - About 'Art's Possible Worlds' -

-Beech will discuss the overarching themes of her work, concentrating on the possibilities for a realist art, what this would mean, and how it ought to function.
-To address this theme, she will concentrate on and screen specific video works that have explored the relation between image, site and location, as well as the philosophical questions regarding the nature of our reality that produce these relations.
-In other words, Beech’s lecture will ask what role our conception of the world plays in our notions of place?
+In the talk, Beech discussed the overarching themes of her work, concentrating on the possibilities for a realist art, what this would mean, and how it ought to function.
+To address this theme, she concentrated on and screened specific video works that have explored the relation between image, site and location, as well as the philosophical questions regarding the nature of our reality that produce these relations.
+In other words, Beech’s lecture asked: what role does our conception of the world play in our notions of place?
 How might the construction of an artwork that takes this into account behave as a location in itself?

 *Experimental DJ set by Chris International in response to notions of mobility, stasis and change examined through Beech's exhibition Covenant Transport, Move or Die*